Rules and liability

 - the weather or tide conditions are safe for rowing

-- Treat the boats and equipment as though they had spent hundreds of hours making and painting them.
+- Treat the boats and equipment as though you have spent many hours making and painting them.

 The organiser of each rowing session must: